tdani01/NeoTypes_kenyer/README.md

 ### uint8 strPurge(string String)
 Deallocates a string from the memory.\
 Note: it's recommended to set the String's value to NULL after calling this function, it's safe to pass a NULL value to this function.

-## NeoList.c

-### list listNew()
-Creates a new empty list.\
-Returns the address of the list or NULL if fails.\
-Warning: calling this function on an initialized list can cause memory leaks, before calling this function second time you must use listPurge().\
-Important: you must always initialize a list with this function before use.

-### uint8 listInsert(list List, uint64 Index, void* Value)
-Inserts a new element into a list.\
-To add a new element to the end of a list you must use List->Length as index.\
-Returns 0 on success and 1 on error.\
-Warning: if fails the insertion will be cancelled and the list remains intact.\
-Note: always resets the cache.

-### uint8 listRemove(list List, uint64 Index)
-Removes an element from a list at the given index.\
-Returns 0 on success and 1 on error.\
-Warning: if fails the List->Cache->Nodes will be NULL and the other values of the List->Cache will be 0.\
-Important: if the element to be removed is a pointer allocated with a malloc(), calloc() or realloc() it's recommended to call free() on it to avoid memory leaks, failures can lead to memory leaks.\
-Note: always resets the cache.

-### listNode listGet(list List, uint64 Index)
-Returns the indexed node from a list.\
-You can get or set the value of the node with: Node->Value.

-### uint8 listCache(list List, uint64 CacheCoverage)
-Generates cache for a list.\
-Cacheing is recommended when a list is long enough to slow down the program.\
-Too few cacheing will make the list slower, too much cacheing will consume more memory.\
-NumberOfCachePoint: List->Length / CacheCoverage.\
-Returns 0 on success and 1 on error.\
-Warning: if fails the List->Cache->Nodes will be NULL and the other values of the List->Cache will be 0.\
-Important: failures can lead to memory leaks.

-### int8 listPurge(list List)
-Deallocates a list from the memory with all of its elements.\
-Important: if the elements of the list were pointers allocated with a malloc(), calloc() or realloc() it's recommended to first call free() on those pointers to avoid memory leaks.\
-Note: it's recommended to set the List's value to NULL after calling this function, it's safe to pass a NULL value to this function.

 ## NeoConvert.c